nickrussler/email-to-pdf-converter/README.md

 ## EML to PDF Converter (Email to PDF Converter) [![Actions Status](https://github.com/nickrussler/eml-to-pdf-converter/workflows/Check,%20Build/badge.svg)](https://github.com/nickrussler/eml-to-pdf-converter/actions)

-This software can be used to convert eml files (emails as plain text in MIME format) to pdf files.
+This software can be used to convert email files (eml or msg) to pdf files.
 It can be used as a library, command line tool or desktop application with its GUI.

 The conversion is done by parsing (and cleaning) the mime/structure, converting it to html and then using [wkhtmltopdf](//github.com/wkhtmltopdf/wkhtmltopdf) to convert the generated html to a pdf file.